Wu-Zongyu/Awesome-Large-Search-Models/README.md

 # Awesome-Large-Search-Models

-- 📖 **Awesome-Large-Search-Models** contains the latest paper and blogs about **search-oriented large (reasoning) language models** (**large search models**).
+- 📖 **Awesome-Large-Search-Models** repository contains the latest paper and blogs about **search-oriented large (reasoning) language models** (**large search models**).
 Example papers include reinforcement learning-based methods.
 This repo also has other resources like datasets and popular frameworks.
 Feel free to open an issue if you think I missed some work!
 - 🌟 Please consider starring us if our repo is helpful!

 ## Table of Contents
 - [Methods](#methods)
   - [Training-based Approaches](#training-based-approaches)
   - [Training-Free Approaches](#training-free-approaches)